I trained back and arms today. Yesterday I worked chest. And the day before, I hit legs.

 The way you choose to split up your muscle groups, however, is secondary.
 Your goal is to perfect exercise form and increase the resistance over time.

-With that said, you MUST always keep a close eye on your recovery and avoid the biggest detriment to muscle-building success:
+With that said, always keep a close eye on your recovery and avoid the biggest detriment to muscle-building success:

 Excess training volume (aka doing too much shit in the gym).